-The website for the City Board of Aldermen contains links for numerous City services and documentation that may be helpful when doing business within the City.
+The Board of Aldermen contains links for numerous City services and documentation that may be helpful when doing business within the City.

 The Building Division website contains pertinent information about acquiring an occupancy permit; an important part of obtaining a City business license.

 The Planning and Urban Design Agency’s website contains useful information regarding zoning, permits, and other City ordinances.

 Construction without permit and Demolition without permit